I heard it in a song the other day: I hope YOU choose to dance.

 The next opportunity just might present itself to you tomorrow, but you shouldn’t just wait around for it.
 You need to live and learn and grow through what you are going through today so you are ready for that opportunity.

-And remember the important of participating in life: Dance
+And remember the importance of participating in life: Dance

 What does it mean to dance?
 It means to take an active role in your own life, to stop letting life roll past you, or complaining that you weren’t afforded an opportunity, or that your boss doesn’t like you, or that you were overlooked for a promotion because of x-y-z.
 It means you do something about it.